 Reduce Your Risks and Move Faster with Confidence

 These five types of testing are labor-intensive but crucial to minimizing your risks.
-Without them, you can’t be confident that the changes to your Kronos workforce management system won’t disrupt your business.
+Without them, you can’t be confident that the changes to your UKG workforce management system won’t disrupt your business.

 By understanding these different types of testing and how they complement each other, you can introduce new functionality, geographies, and updates with confidence.
 You can also reduce your risks and ensure that your people continue to get paid correctly.

-TestAssure is committed to providing Kronos customers with QA planning and test automation to help you minimize the impact of your system changes, reduce your risks, and help you move faster with confidence.
+TestAssure is committed to providing UKG customers with QA planning and test automation to help you minimize the impact of your system changes, reduce your risks, and help you move faster with confidence.

 Contact us today for a test drive.